IreneGinani/Galeria/README.md

-# ZSSN (Zombie Survival Social Network)
+# Gallery Photos

-System for help non-infected people to share resources
+System for upload and show photos from aws S3

 ## Requirements